nicolasculerier/scrabbler/readme.md

 Submit a pull request with your current progress.
 Include your Completeness (1-5) and Comfort (1-5).
 We recommend you include your pseudocode, comments, and descriptions of areas where you had difficulty.

+This repository is only a modified fork from the original repository available at https://github.com/ga-wdi-exercises/scrabbler